Reducing C-NOT Counts for State Preparation and Block Encoding via Diagonal Matrix Migration: Introduction

 \subsubsection{Single Ancilla Block Encoding Protocol with the Optimal Normalization Factor}

-Our second main result improves the C-NOT count for synthesizing a single ancilla block encoding for a full-rank matrix with an optimal scaling factor: \begin{theorem} Given a $2^{n-1}\times 2^{n-1}$ full-rank matrix, the single ancilla block encoding with the optimal normalization factor can be implemented using at most $\frac{11}{48} \times 4^n - 2^n + \frac{7}{3}$ C-NOT gates. \end{theorem} This result even surpasses the established lower bound for unitary synthesis~\cite{PhysRevA.69.062321}.
+Our second main result improves the C-NOT count for synthesizing a single ancilla block encoding for a full-rank matrix with an optimal scaling factor: \begin{theorem} Given a $2^{n-1}\times 2^{n-1}$ full-rank matrix, the single ancilla block encoding with the optimal normalization factor can be implemented using at most $\frac{11}{48} \times 4^n - 2^n + \frac{7}{3}$ C-NOT gates. \end{theorem}